Snapchat has taken some giant strides since its humble launch. Today, it is one of the most popular social media apps

 11. Snap Inc. has 2,734 employees.

 In 2019, Snapchat’s headcount was 2,734.
 This is because Snap chucked out nearly 240 employees in the first half of 2018.
+However, the 2020 Snapchat statistics may show an even lower number.

 12. Snapchat offers an app called SnapKidz for under-13 users.

 SnapKidz allows users under the age of 13 to take snaps, caption them, make drawings, and save snaps and drawings locally on the phone.
 However, it doesn’t support sharing of snaps or adding friends.

 How big is Snapchat in terms of revenue?
 This section provides answers to questions related to Snapchat’s earning.

 13. Snap generated close to $1.8B globally in 2018.
 In 2019’s Q3 alone, the giant made $446.2 million.

 So, it’s clear then.
 Snapchat is financially very big.
 What’s more, its income is growing at a handsome rate, with 2018’s revenue being about 40% higher than 2017’s and 3 times higher than that of 2016.

 14. Snapchat’s biggest market is North America.